inclusive-design/covid-data-monitor/tests/manual/desktopViewTestPlan.md

 # Desktop View - Manual Test Plan

-Desktop view is applied when the browser width is above 1024px, the iPad size.
+The desktop view is applied when the browser width is above 1024px, the iPad size.

 ## Initial load